A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: The ZTF public sample

 Our initial sample consists of all transients that were observed by ZTF and announced publicly on the Transient Name Server (TNS)\footnote{https://www.wis-tns.org/} from the beginning of the survey through to 2022 March 16, equalling approximately four years of survey operations.
 In total this resulted in 29\,242 transients, of which only 4\,820 were spectroscopically classified.
 We compared against the Million Quasars (Milliquas) Catalog v7.5\footnote{https://quasars.org/milliquas.htm} \citep{flesch--21} and the Open Cataclysmic Variable Catalog\footnote{https://depts.washington.edu/catvar/} \citep{guillochon--17} to remove all transients crossmatched within a 1.5\farcs{} radius, leaving 26\,575 transients.

-To ensure that our sample contains light curves of sufficient quality, such that they are scientifically useful and can be reliably fit with various models, we only selected objects for which there is sufficient data in both the ZTF $g$- and $r$-bands.
+To ensure that our sample contains light curves of sufficient quality, such that they are scientifically useful and can be reliably fit with various models, we only selected objects for which there is sufficient data to perform template fitting.
 For each object in our sample, we queried the \alerce{}\footnote{https://alerce.readthedocs.io/en/latest/index.html} \citep{forster--21} database to retrieve the detections.
-We selected only those objects with detections in both the $g$- and $r$-bands over at least four separate nights and spanning a period of at least one week.
+We selected only those objects with detections in the $r$-band over at least four separate nights and spanning a period of at least one week.
 In addition, we also select objects for which the majority of difference image flux detections are positive.
-This reduced the number of transients to approximately half, leaving 12\,524 objects in our sample.
+This reduced the number of transients to just over half, leaving 15\,215 objects in our sample.
+Given that glSNe are expected to be red, we do not set a requirement for any detections in the $g$-band.